 Greenberg Gross obtained a no-liability settlement for the former CEO and chief credit officer of Pacific Coast National Bank in a lawsuit filed against them by the FDIC.
 The FDIC alleged that the executives breached their fiduciary duties by negligently approving various loans during the period from 2006 to 2008.
 After more than two years of hard-fought litigation, the FDIC agreed to dismiss the case with no payment by the firm’s clients and no finding of any negligence or wrongdoing whatsoever.

-Greenberg Gross obtained summary judgment to end a putative class action alleging violation of a criminal statute by Lowe’s Home Improvement in the sale of portable heaters to consumers.
+Greenberg Gross obtained summary judgment on behalf of Lowe’s Home Improvement, ending a putative class action that alleged violation of a criminal statute in the sale of portable heaters to consumers.

 Greenberg Gross obtained summary judgment on behalf of the Automobile Club of Southern California and the Automobile Association of America to end a putative nationwide class action filed by job applicants and employees who failed criminal background checks.
 The lead plaintiff alleged violations of the Fair Credit Reporting Act.
 In granting summary judgment, the court agreed with Greenberg Gross that the Auto Club and AAA did not violate the Act.